jenmcquade/lamp-dev/README.md

 3. _[Optional]_ If you have Visual Studio Code installed, Modify line 14 of .vscode/launch.json to the full directory path of the project's _src_ folder
 `"localSourceRoot": "localSourceRoot": "{YOUR PROJECT FOLDER ROOT}\\src"
 4. Copy your PHP project files into the _src_ folder
+5. In a terminal, pointed at the root project folder, run `docker-compose up -d`.
+This will run the containers in the background.
+You can use a UI like Kitematic to view the container logs.
-5. Begin your debugger and visit http://localhost:8888
+6. Begin your debugger and visit http://localhost:8888

 ### Services
 1. MariaDB (latest, from base image)